chrisycw03/Compiler/README.md

 ## Virtual Machine

-Operations of the virtual machine are too long to display here.
+Operation of each instruction of the virtual machine is too long to display here.
-However, the register dump of the simulated CPU is,
+However, the register dump of the simulated CPU is shown as below.
+The program returned the sum of integer from 1 to 10, so the register R1 load the value of "sum" (```R[01]=0x00000037=55```).

 ```
 IR =0x2c000000=738197504